-- (a) An applicant proposing additional intensive treatment beds shall not be approved unless the overall occupancy, over the nine months immediately preceding the submittal of the application, of the total number of intensive treatment beds within the facility in which the beds are to be located has been: - (1) 75 percent for facilities with a total of 1 through 15 intensive treatment beds; or - (2) 85 percent for facilities with a total of 16 or more intensive treatment beds. - -C- The applicant operates 36 chemical dependency treatment beds.
-In Section C.8, page 36, the applicant states the overall occupancy rate over the nine months immediately preceding the submittal of the application was 91.1 percent.
-The application is conforming to this Rule.
+- (a) An applicant proposing additional intensive treatment beds shall not be approved unless the overall occupancy, over the nine months immediately preceding the submittal of the application, of the total number of intensive treatment beds within the facility in which the beds are to be located has been: - (1) 75 percent for facilities with a total of 1 through 15 intensive treatment beds; or - (2) 85 percent for facilities with a total of 16 or more intensive treatment beds. - -NA- The applicant is not proposing additional intensive treatment beds.

-(b) An applicant shall not be approved unless the overall occupancy of the total number of intensive treatment beds to be operated in the facility is projected by the fourth quarter of the third year of operation following completion of the project, to be:

-- (1) 75 percent for facilities with a total of 1 through 15 intensive treatment beds; or - (2) 85 percent for facilities with a total of 16 or more intensive treatment beds. - -C- The applicant projects that the overall occupancy of the proposed 68 chemical dependency treatment beds (36 existing beds and 32 proposed beds) to be operated in the facility will be in excess of 85% prior to the third year of operation.
-See Criterion (3) for discussion, which is incorporated herein by reference.

-(c) The applicant shall document the specific methodology and assumptions by which occupancies are projected, including the average length of stay and anticipated recidivism rate.

--C- The applicant provides the assumptions and methodology in Section C of the application.
-The applicant provides the average length of stay and the anticipated recidivism rate in Section C.8, page 36.
+- (b) An applicant shall not be approved unless the overall occupancy of the total number of intensive treatment beds to be operated in the facility is projected by the fourth quarter of the third year of operation following completion of the project, to be: - (1) 75 percent for facilities with a total of 1 through 15 intensive treatment beds; or - (2) 85 percent for facilities with a total of 16 or more intensive treatment beds. - -C- The applicant projects that the overall occupancy of the chemical dependency treatment beds to be operated in the facility will be in excess of 85% prior to the third year of operation.
+See Criterion (3) for discussion, which is incorporated herein by reference. - (c) The applicant shall document the specific methodology and assumptions by which occupancies are projected, including the average length of stay and anticipated recidivism rate. - -C- The applicant provides the assumptions and methodology in Section C of the application.
+The applicant provides the average length of stay and the anticipated recidivism rate in Section C.8, page 37.